LukasKri/LukasKri/README.md

 - 🔭 I’m currently working on **my own projects and ideas, which help me learn and grow as a developer**.
 - 🌱 I’m currently learning **HTML**, **CSS**, **JavaScript** and **React**.
-- 👯 I’m looking to collaborate on **interesting open source projects**.
+- 👯 I’m looking to collaborate on **interesting open source projects or start an internship**.
 - 💬 Ask me about **hookahs**.
 - 😄 I like to **code**, **read** and **enjoy nature**.
 - ⚡ Fun fact: **I'm a huge fan of Harry Potter**.